EthanMcBloxxer/jindex/readme.md

 > A one-file Liquid solution to list all of the files in a directory via Jekyll and/or GitHub Pages

-This is a single-file solution to indexing or listing files in a directory with Liquid, Jekyll, and/or GitHub Pages.
+This is a single-file solution to indexing or listing files in (and the directories within) a directory with Liquid, Jekyll, and/or GitHub Pages.

-It was initially created for "dump" repositories, where there are a bunch of files with no relation to eachother, like if Gists were put in a single repository.
+It was initially created for "dump" repositories, where there are a bunch of files with no relation to each other, like if Gists were put in a single repository.
 All you have to do is insert the `index.html` file, configure GitHub Pages to serve your repository at `main`/`master`, and you now have all of those files hosted on GitHub Pages on the internet, for easier indexing.

-**Note:** Jekyll will not actually add any files or folders that start with a period to the built site (these are called dotfiles).
+**Note:** Jekyll will not actually add any files or folders that start with a dot to the built site.
 This is not an issue with jindex.
 If you wish to add these to the final built site, then you have to add

 ```yml
 include: *